xyf2002/COMN-notes/computer_security/Week 2/W2N2 - IP, UDP, and TCP.md

 # TCP attacks
 ## SYN Flooding
-By sending thousands of SYN packets without acknowledging and replies, a target's state table can run out of space and is unable to establish new connections.
+By sending thousands of SYN packets without acknowledging any replies, a target's state table can run out of space and is unable to establish new connections.

 ### Issues
 - If the attacker uses their own IP they can be easily traced after the fact.